bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 https://www.coursera.org/learn/javascript-data-manipulation/supplement/to72A/pdf-of-presentation

-# Week 4 -- Working with Data Asynchronously in JS {#week-4-working-with-data-asynchronously-in-js .unnumbered}
+# Week 4 -- Working with Data Asynchronously in JS

-# Learning Objectives {#learning-objectives-3 .unnumbered}
+# Learning Objectives

 -   Send data to a remote PHP file on a server and have it process and return data.